Port Miami

 At this time a year ago, the top five trade partners were Dominican Republic, China, Honduras, Italy and Peru.

-By tonnage, the top five trade partners year-to-date are China, Italy, Dominican Republic, Honduras and Colombia.
+By tonnage, the top five trade partners year-to-date are China, Italy, Dominican Republic, Honduras and Mexico.

 At this time a year ago, the top five by tonnage were China, Dominican Republic, Italy, Honduras and Peru.